EthanLeitch/GabbageBot/README.md

-# RoboticWeeb
+# GabbageBot
-A bot that gets anime and cat images and posts them to discord
+A bot that gets information about Gabbage's currency, claims and warps.
-* Once run, you can run the 'help' command to see a full command list
+* Once the bot is running, you can use the 'help' command to see a full command list

 ## Getting your credentials:
 * Go to the [Discord Developer Portal](https://discordapp.com/developers/applications/)